360medics/letsencrypt-certbot-renewal/README.md

 certbot-renew hello-world.com,www.hello-world.com,other-domain.com
 ```

-Your are now free to create a crontab each month to launche the script.
+Your are now free to create a crontab each month to launch the script.